 Rejection isn’t fun, but don’t get discouraged.
 Patience, practice, and persistence.
+Sometimes my submissions get rejected, too.
 Just because I don’t accept your poems for Kingfisher doesn’t mean that another journal might not take them.
+In almost every journal I read, I see poems that I didn’t accept for Kingfisher and I’m happy that those poems have found a home.
 Sometimes it takes a while for a poem to find the right editor.
 Sometimes it takes revision, which is where trusted friends, haiku books, and workshops can help.
 And yes, sometimes you have to just let go of a poem and focus on others.
-Keep at it, read lots (see Resources https://kingfisherjournal.com/resources/ for a list of other haiku journals, organizations, books, etc.), seek feedback, and keep writing!
+Keep at it, read lots (see Resources https://kingfisherjournal.com/resources/), seek feedback, and keep writing!

 I look forward to reading your poems!